anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ## Step Nine: Scoring the Feature Vectors

-Once we have the feature vectors we need to score each pair such that the higher the score a pair recieves, the more likely it is to be a match.
+Once we have the feature vectors, we need to score each pair such that the higher the score a pair recieves, the more likely it is to be a match.
 In this example, we just take the sum of all the components of the feature vector for each pair.
 This step is important for the optional down sampling and for selecting seeds.
-The score here serves as a heuristic to evaluate if a pair is likely a match or likely a non-match.
+The score serves as a heuristic to evaluate if a pair is likely a match or likely a non-match.

 ```
 fvs = fvs.withColumn('score', F.aggregate('features', F.lit(0.0), lambda acc, x : acc + F.when(x.isNotNull() & ~F.isnan(x), x).otherwise(0.0) ))
 ```

-## Optional Step: Down sampling
+## Optional Step: Downsampling
-In some cases where the number of records is very large (over one million), it can be beneficial to take a sample of the data.
-ActiveMatcher provides a method to strategically choose data for the sample.
+In some cases where the number of records is very large (over one million), it can be beneficial to take a sample of the data for model training.
 In many cases of matching, the number of non-matches will significantly outweigh the number of matches.
 Thus, random sampling could lead to a skewed sample of non-matches.
-Therefore, ActiveMatcher uses a heuristic to ensure the sample contains both non-matches and matches.
+ActiveMatcher provides a method which uses a heuristic to ensure the sample contains both non-matches and matches.
 Here is an example of how to use the down sampling method:

 ```
 from active_matcher.algorithms import down_sample